Challenge Yourself To Five Days Of Decluttering

 Now you can organize your clothes back into your closet with some room to spare.

-I would suggest if you are still feeling motivated at this point, you might want to sort through your shoes and boots.
+I would suggest that if you are still feeling motivated at this point, you might want to sort through your shoes and boots.

 And most importantly, congratulate yourself on a job well done.